sin5678/inav_cn_wiki/Modes.md

 - `flaperon_throw_offset` defines throw range in us for both ailerons that will be applied (before scaling) when FLAPERON mode is activated.
 By default it 250 with max at 400
 - `flaperon_throw_inverted` [ON, OFF] inverts throw offset on both ailerons.
 Can be used to create SPOILERON or just to change throw direction

+### TURN ASSIST

+Makes aircraft do Yaw turns on parallel to the ground plane regardless of tilt.

+In RATE mode it makes a perfect yaw-stick only turn and maintains attitude.
+There is slight drift due to not instant response of PID control, but still much easier to pilot for a RATE-mode beginner like myself.

+In ANGLE mode it also maked yaw turns much smoother and completely pirouette-less.
+This is expected as TURN ASSIST introduces feed-forward control in pitch/roll and maintains attitude naturally and without delay making it easier for self-leveling controller.

 ## Auxillary Configuration

 Spare auxillary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.